 Our state-of-the-art, climate-controlled vault holds thousands of hours of film, videotape, audio recordings, photographs, and print materials spanning almost a century of life and history in Appalachia.
 Among our collections are Appalshop’s own films and all of the albums released on our record label, June Appal Recordings, all preserved by Appalshop’s professional archivists.

 With almost 100 albums released on our record label, we’re still representing working musicians who are actively putting out work today.
-The latest artists to release an album on Appalshop’s June Appal Recordings are The Local Honeys, whose album “The Gospel” propelled them on an international tour that took “mountain music” far beyond the confines of Appalachia.
+The latest albums on Appalshop’s June Appal Recordings are the special vinyl release of Cornelius Eady Trio's "Don't Get Dead: Pandemic Folk Songs," the compliation "No Options: Hip-Hop in Appalachia," Matthew Stallard's "Hobe," and The Local Honeys's “The Gospel.”

 Appalshop has made space for young people to develop their passions through formal and informal programming since we got our start in 1969.
-Today our Boone Youth Drop-In and Safe Space building hosts arts and crafts nights, 3D printing residencies, our annual filmmaking institute, and even punk shows.
+Today we host interns, our annual filmmaking institute, and even punk shows.